cdaymand/slaythecli/README.md

 ```
 If everything is working fine, you should see a message saying "ready"

+9. For updates, just use a "git pull" command from the 2 folders and regenerate a CommunicationMod.jar file if there was any change.

 # Start Slay the CLI

 1. Start Slay the Spire with only BaseMod and CommunicationMod ticked (Other mods may work but it's not guaranteed)
 2. Check that CommunicationMod started with the following logs in the ModTheSpire logs
 ```